-Term Definition Adverse Action In general, an adverse action is any action to: Deny, suspend or stop MA; Increase the customer's share of cost or premium amount; or Reduce services or benefits.
-NOTE This includes actions to approve emergency services only instead of full MA coverage, and changes from full MA coverage to emergency services only.
-Appeal A fair and impartial review of an adverse action or delayed determination.
+Term Definition Adverse Action In general, an adverse action is any action to: Appeal A fair and impartial review of an adverse action or delayed determination.
 Department of Economic Security (DES) The Arizona State agency that determines eligibility for Nutrition Assistance, Cash Assistance, and certain Medical Assistance programs on AHCCCS' behalf.
 Fair Hearing Coordinator Agency staff member that coordinates the hearing process and represents the agency at the fair hearing.
 Office of Administrative Hearing (OAH) The OAH handles coordinating the hearings on behalf of AHCCCS Administration.
 Office of Appeals (OOA) The OOA handles coordinating the hearings on behalf of the Department of Economic Security (DES).